Belogorsk, Amur Oblast: History

+Geography

 Climate

 Belogorsk saw a record high temperature for Asian Russia at 42.3 C on 25 June 2010.
 This record was beaten two days later in Ust-Karsk.

 Administrative and municipal status

 Within the framework of administrative divisions, Belogorsk serves as the administrative center of Belogorsky District, even though it is not a part of it.
 As an administrative division, it is, together with one rural locality (the selo of Nizinnoye), incorporated separately as Belogorsk Urban Okrug—an administrative unit with the status equal to that of the districts.
 As a municipal division, this administrative unit also has urban okrug status.

 Economy

 Belogorsk is a center for food production, as well as construction products.

 Military

 The town is home to important military elements of the Eastern Military District, specifically the headquarters of the 35th Army and the 21st Guards Motor Rifle Division.
 Nearby is the Ukrainka air base, home to elements of Long Range Aviation.